rushfive/RunInfoBuilder/README.md

 What if the `Argument` was instead mapped to an `int` property?
 In this case, the build would throw an exception because the string `"--some-option"` is not parseable into an `int` type.

-Just be aware of this when designing your program, and let me know if you have any suggestions or ideas on how to resolve this.
-It seems to be a common issue for many command line parsing libraries.
+Just be aware of this when designing your program, and let me know if you have any suggestions or ideas on how to circumvent this.
+It's a common issue for many command line parsing libraries, and might only be solvable through thoughtful design of your program.

+_Alright.
+Now that we understand the order in which items are processed, we'll take a look at the specifics of each core type available, starting with commands.

+### Commands and the Default Command

+##### Command<TRunInfo>

+The command is really the core item, as everything else is nested within it.
+Its' properties are:

+__Key__ (`string`): A unique keyword that represents the command.
+This only needs to be unique within a given `Command`.
+For example, both a `Command` and one of its nested `SubCommands` can have the same key.
+__Description__ (`string`): Text that's displayed in the help menu.
+__Arguments__ (`List<ArgumentBase<TRunInfo>>`): A list of `Arguments` required by the `Command`.
+Details of the different `Argument` types are discussed later.
+__Options__ (`List<OptionBase<TRunInfo>>`): A list of `Options` associated to the `Command`.

+There are actually two types of commands.
+The `Default Command` is pretty much the same thing, but it doesn't have a `key`.
+It allows you to configure building a default `RunInfo` object, where a user only includes `Arguments` and `Options`.